siddhartha-komodo/slate/source/includes/_019-asset-chain-parameters.md

 This is the amount of pre-mined coins you would like the chain to have.

-The node that sets [`-gen`](#gen) during the creation process will mine these coins in the genesis block.
+The node that sets [`gen`](#gen) during the creation process will mine these coins in the genesis block.

-If `-ac_supply` is not set, [`-ac_reward`](#ac_reward) must be set, and a default value of 10 coins will be used in the genesis block.
-If [`-ac_pubkey`](#ac_pubkey) is set, the  pre-mined coins will be mined to the address of the corresponding pubkey.
+If `ac_supply` is not set, [`ac_reward`](#ac_reward) must be set, and a default value of 10 coins will be used in the genesis block.
+If [`ac_pubkey`](#ac_pubkey) is set, the  pre-mined coins will be mined to the address of the corresponding pubkey.

-The `-ac_supply` parameter should be set to a whole number without any decimals places.
+The `ac_supply` parameter should be set to a whole number without any decimals places.
 It should also be set to less than `2000000000` to avoid 64-bit overflows.

-All chains are required to set `-ac_supply`.
+All chains are required to set `ac_supply`.

 <aside class="notice">
   An additional fraction of a coin will be added to this based on the asset chain's parameters.
 This is used by nodes to verify the genesis block.
-For example, the DEX chain's `-ac_supply` parameter is set to `999999`, but in reality the genesis block was `999999.13521376`.
+For example, the DEX chain's `ac_supply` parameter is set to `999999`, but in reality the genesis block was `999999.13521376`.
 </aside>

 ## ac_reward

 This is the block reward for each mined block, given in satoshis.

-If this is not set, the block reward will be `10000` satoshis.
-Also, blocks will be [on-demand](#a-note-about-low-activity-blockchains) after block 127.
+If this is not set, the block reward will be `10000` satoshis and blocks will be [on-demand](#a-note-about-low-activity-blockchains) after block 127.

 ## ac_end